TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

       The socket object on which the server will listen for incoming requests.

-   The server classes support the following class variables:
+   The server classes support the following kundi variables:

    ..
-XXX should class variables be covered before instance variables, or vice versa?
+XXX should kundi variables be covered before instance variables, or vice versa?

    .. attribute:: allow_reuse_address